britishgas-engineering/ember-appointment-slots-pickers/README.md

 };
 ```

-The below will exclude the files and libraries needed for the `mobile` and `cards` calendars, and also the `clock-reloader` component suite, and keep everything else:
+_This will exclude the files and libraries needed for the `mobile` and `cards` calendars, and also the `clock-reloader` component suite, and keep everything else:_
 ```javascript
 //ember-cli-build.js
 options['ember-appointment-slots-pickers'] = {